creachadair/chirp/spec.md

 ### Error Handling

-Basic errors in the protocol implementation are **protocol fatal**.
+A **protocol fatal** condition represents an unrecoverable failure of the protocol.
 For a protocol fatal error, the peer MUST immediately terminate the channel and report or log an error to the host.
-Channel failures, resource exhaustion, and incorrect peer implementation lead to protocol fatal errors.
-Errors reported by method handlers are not protocol fatal.

 To **silently discard** a packet means that the receiving peer MUST fully consume the packet and MUST NOT send a response to the sending peer.
 Neither peer closes the channel.
 The receiving peer is free to log or the packet or report an error to the host.